lewislbr/gss/README.md

 ## Configuration

-You can configure the server with CLI flags defined after the image name when using the Docker CLI, or in a `CMD` statement in a custom Dockerfile.
+You can configure the server with CLI options defined after the image name when using the Docker CLI, or in a `CMD` statement if using a custom Dockerfile.

 ### `-d`